4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/01-hello-world/README.md

 + Build and preview your exercise code.
 It will open in a new window.

-+ Press the test button when you feel confortable enough to automatically grade it and once you are ready doe the next one!
++ Press the test button when you feel comfortable enough to automatically grade it and once you are ready do the next one!